 The hormone Oxytocin has been the subject of numerous research after being first discovered as early as 1906 by Henry Dale, with its molecular structure discovered in 1952.

-During the past few decades, the so-called “cuddle hormone” has been most notably linked to social bonding, childbirth and sexual reproduction.
-However, as new research shed more light to the mysterious “bliss” hormone, it turns out Oxytocin may play an even bigger role in the psyche and mental development of a person.
+During the past few decades, the so-called “cuddle hormone” has been most notably linked to social bonding, childbirth, and sexual reproduction.
+However, as new research sheds more light on the mysterious “bliss” hormone, it turns out Oxytocin may play an even bigger role in the psyche and mental development of a person.